gadianton/so4t_tag_report/README.md

 ## Basic Usage
 In a terminal window, navigate to the directory where you unpacked the script.
 Run the script using the following format, replacing the URL, token, and/or key with your own:
-* For Basic and Business: `python3 so4t_tag_report.py --url "https://stackoverflowteams.com/c/TEAM-NAME" --token "uDtDkCATuydvpj2RzXFOaA))"`
+* For Basic and Business: `python3 so4t_tag_report.py --url "https://stackoverflowteams.com/c/TEAM-NAME" --token "YOUR_TOKEN"`
-* For Enterprise: `python3 so4t_tag_report.py --url "https://SUBDOMAIN.stackenterprise.co" --key "1oklfRnLqQX49QehDBWzP3Q((" --token "uDtDkCATuydvpj2RzXFOaA))"`
+* For Enterprise: `python3 so4t_tag_report.py --url "https://SUBDOMAIN.stackenterprise.co" --key "YOUR_KEY" --token "YOUR_TOKEN"`

 The script can take several minutes to run, particularly as it gathers data via the API.
 As it runs, it will continue to update the terminal window with the tasks it's performing.